Rock music on the guitar with instructions about chords and riffs that are typical ingredients in rock songs.

 A – D – E – D – A – D – E

-The Suspended chords are very common in many music styles including rock songs.
-These chords are almost similar with the major chord with some slight difference – in general you just move one finger to change the chord, for example D Major to D Sus.
+Suspended chords are common in many music styles including rock songs.
+These chords are almost identical with the major chords, but a slight difference – in general you just move one finger to change the chord, for example D Major to Dsus4.

 There are Suspended 4th (sus4) and Suspended 2nd (sus2), the names depending on which note in the scale that are in the chord – the second or the fourth.
-On the pictures below you can see some common sus chords in rock music.
+On the pictures below, you can see some common sus chords suitable for rock music.